Should I Move to Portugal? Your Property Questions Answered

 However, the closer you live to the marina, the more expensive the property is as the area is considered one of the wealthiest in all of Portugal.
 The property you buy there will likely be more expensive than any throughout the rest of the country.

-It’s easy to sell your property once you’ve bought it, though, and because the prices increase quite frequently it’s a good investment.
+It’s easy to sell your property once you’ve bought it, though, and because the prices can increase quite frequently making it a good investment to sell your house fast.

 Should I Move to Portugal?